History of American journalism: Luce empire

 The first issue of Time (March 3, 1923), featuring House Speaker Joseph G. Cannon.

 News magazines flourished from the late 19th century on, such as Outlook and Review of Reviews.
 In 1923, Henry Luce (1898-1967) transformed the genre with Time, which became a favorite news source for the upscale middle-class.
 Luce, a conservative Republican, was called "the most influential private citizen in the America of his day."
 He launched and closely supervised a stable of magazines that transformed journalism and the reading habits of upscale Americans.
 Time summarized and interpreted the week's news.
 Life was a picture magazine of politics, culture and society that dominated American visual perceptions in the era before television.
 Fortune explored in depth the economy and the world of business, introducing to executives avant-garde ideas such as Keynesianism.
 Sports Illustrated probed beneath the surface of the game to explore the motivations and strategies of the teams and key players.
 Add in his radio projects and newsreels, and Luce created a multimedia corporation to rival that of Hearst and other newspaper chains.
 Luce, born in China to missionary parents, demonstrated a missionary zeal to make the nation worthy of dominating the world in what he called the "American Century."
 Luce hired outstanding journalists—some of them serious intellectuals, as well as talented editors.
-By the late 20th century, all the Luce magazines and other news and feature magazines (such as Newsweek and Look) had drastically scaled back.
+By the late 20th century, all the Luce magazines and their imitators (such as Newsweek and Look) had drastically scaled back.
 Newsweek ended its print edition in 2013.